Musavirkhaliq/Presentation_agent/README.md

 - Process input material to extract key information
 - Generate a structured outline for the presentation
 - Create individual slides with engaging content
+- Find and add relevant images from the web for each slide
 - Build a complete presentation in Markdown or HTML format
 - Support for reviewing the outline before creating the full presentation
 - Support for multiple LLM providers (Gemini and OpenAI)